 From the bridge, we hiked down a path in the forest to our first observation deck.
 There are six observation points throughout the hike at Canyon Ste-Anne, each offering its own spectacular view from both sides of the gorge.

 At several points throughout our journey, there were interpretation panels describing the geography, the flora, and the local history of the surroundings.
-This story of the Canyon is told in several languages, including Mandarin!
+You can read the story of the Canyon in several languages, including Mandarin.

-We truly enjoyed our visit to Canyon Ste-Anne and would highly recommend visiting here!
-It was a really unique place as we’ve never been to a gorge with suspension bridges quite like this before.
-The observation decks were tucked away so they weren’t distracting to the overall view of the canyon, and the surrounding forest was left nearly undisturbed.
-In contrast to a touristy waterfall such as Niagara Falls, this was a breath of fresh air!
+We truly enjoyed our visit to Canyon Ste-Anne and would highly recommend visiting here.
+It is a really unique place as we’ve never been to a gorge with suspension bridges quite like this before.
+The observation decks aren’t distracting to the overall view of the canyon as they are tucked away to the side.

-- Canyon Ste-Anne is open from May to October.
-I can only imagine how beautiful it would look with the autumn colours!
+- Canyon Sainte-Anne is open from May to October.
+I can only imagine how beautiful it would look with the autumn colors!

 - There is a restaurant, a souvenir shop, and picnic areas to enjoy lunch or a snack.

 - You can bring your dog but keep him on a leash.

 - A special tour of the park is provided for handicapped visitors.

 - Give yourself about an hour and a half if you do the full hike from top to bottom, which should provide enough time to take photos and enjoy the views.